 Raising the Capacity and Technical Knowledge of Judges of the Constitutional Courts of Jordan and Palestine, Judges of the Court of Cassation and Ordinary Courts in Jordan

 In 2011 King Abdullah II of the Hashemite Kingdom of Jordan emphasised the creation of a constitutional court as a step towards promoting the principle of the separation of powers and for realising the rights and liberties provided for in the Jordanian Constitution.
 Following the issuance of a royal decree, the Kingdom of Jordan took an important step by amending the Constitution to this effect and passing a law which would establish the Constitutional Court of Jordan.
 The Court was established in 2012 and began its work towards the end of 2012.

-From 2014-2015, the Max Planck Foundation successfully delivered a tranche of capacity building workshops for Members of the Constitutional Court on the roles and functions of Constitutional Courts and the competences of the Members of the Constitutional Court from a comparative legal perspective.
-Alongside this, the Foundation also delivered a series of capacity building workshops for over 70 Judges of the Judicial Institute of Jordan, serving in the ordinary courts, to enhance their understanding of the roles and functions of the Constitutional Court in Jordan.
+Between 2014 and 2015, the Max Planck Foundation successfully delivered a tranche of capacity building workshops for members of the Constitutional Court on the roles and functions of constitutional courts and the competences of the members of the Constitutional Court from a comparative legal perspective.
+Alongside this, the Foundation also delivered a series of capacity building workshops for over 70 judges of the Judicial Institute of Jordan, serving in the ordinary courts, to enhance their understanding of the roles and functions of the Constitutional Court in Jordan.
 Between 2016 and 2017, the Max Planck Foundation delivered intensive capacity building workshops for members of the Constitutional Court, judges of the Court of Cassation and ordinary courts, as well as for executive institutions to enhance the cooperation and inter-relationship between the various judicial and executive institutions in Jordan, mandated with the delivery of constitutional justice.